SETTING YOURSELF UP FOR SUCCESS IN THE NEW YEAR

 Next, determine what worked for you.
 List out the habits, efforts or actions that worked, benefited or fulfilled you, and determine to CONTINUE doing them, perhaps with a few tweaks and fine-tuning.

 Lastly, figure out what you want to START doing this year.
 Is it learning new skills?
 Is it expanding your professional network?
 Have strong WHY behind why you need to start doing it, put a plan behind it, and get started!

-Positioning yourself for success in 2021 is not out of our reach, even though 2020 was a very hard year for many!
-Our organization took a hit in 2020, but I took it as a chance to pause and reposition myself, I took the time to also grow professionally, and to work with the team to develop other parts of our organization.
+Positioning yourself for success in 2022 is not out of our reach, even though the last couple of years of the pandemic may have been a hard year for many!
+Our organization took a hit in 2020, but I took it as a chance to pause and reposition us and myself, I took the time to also grow professionally, and to work with the team to develop other parts of our organization.